 The founders upgrade their skills by learning on the job.

-I learned Taxation, Project delivery and other aspects of business because we could not afford a full-time accountant or a Project Manager when we started.
+In one of our recent ecommerce businesses, we learned Taxation, product procurement, Selling on ecommerce platforms, and other aspects of ecommerce business because we could not afford a full-time accountant or a Manager when we started.

 Not only did it teach me how all parts of business machinery have to work in sync to create a successful venture, it taught me an important aspect of business called “Empathy”.